alasdao/OpenGuitar/README.md

 Collect, refine, Vote -> iteration-0

+How to collect:

+Using github issues, create a submission form, ...

 Voting tools:

 - https://quadraticvote.radicalxchange.org/ easy, needs no token, links easily shared; QV can be irritating